gitprocess/gitprocess/README.md

 # gitprocess
-GitProcess is managed by thetradecoder, the founder of tradecoder
+GitProcess is managed by thetradecoder